nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Deleting Appointments : `delAppt`

-Allows doctors to delete an appointment with a patient.
+Allow doctors to delete an appointment with a patient.

 Format: `delAppt i/NRIC @d/DATE @t/TIME`